lukateg/strength-age/README.md

 // -- check if endpoints return null instead of throwing an error if data is not there so the QueryState component works fine (somewhere error is necessery)

-DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS): fix white theme
+DESIGN TASKS IN ORDER FROM MOST IMPORTANTD (FIRST FIX DESIGN THEN ADD SKELETONS):
--- redesign test results page
--- edit section buttons should have beautifull purple design maybe -- add mobile design to the sections again
+-- add mobile design to the sections again
 -- nakon svega ovoga popravljaj loading... i skeletone -- create main page components like main-header and reuse it across the app -- write a bit better confirm test modal text
--- fix test review naming convention by not even adding a name and just using a design you screenshoted -- fix test review scroll problem
--- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- implement subscription page and whole system for unsubscribe -- header overlaps the layout on the mobileå
+-- add progress bar from 0.1 do 1.0 version on the landing page and display that as progress from beta to live app -- header overlaps the layout on the mobileå
 -- fix white mode
 -- modify upload files to not have list below it and instead display files to upload in the dropbox itself.